 James Rickert, MD

 Dr. Rickert is a board certified orthopedist who loves practicing medicine in the small town of Bedford, IN.
-He completed his orthopedic residency at Columbia-Presbyterian Hosp. in NYC.
+He completed his orthopedic residency at Columbia University.
 He is a general orthopedist who sees a great variety of patients in a largely rural area of the state.
-He enjoys time with his nearly unmanageable family of five and is blessed with a wife of 19 years.
-He is a member of the American Academy of Orthopedic Surgeons and is an Assistant Clinical Professor of Orthopedic Surgery at Indiana University.
+He serves on the Board of Directors of the Volunteer in Medicine of Monroe County.
+He is a member of the American Academy of Orthopedic Surgeons and is on the clinical faculty at Indiana University School of Medicine.
 He may be contacted at :

 Mark O. Hansen, MD